What is and how can SomaVeda® Integrated Traditional Therapies help me?

 How does SomaVeda® Thai Yoga Therapy

-SomaVeda® Thai Yoga is a one-on-one, hands-on yoga therapy experience, and someone else does the work for you in so much that Thai Yoga Therapy is also known as the "lazy man's" yoga, by simply relaxing and letting the movements happen.
+SomaVeda® Thai Yoga is a one-on-one, hands-on yogic therapy experience, and someone else does the work for you!
+Thai Yoga Therapy is also known as the "lazy man's" yoga, by simply being present and relaxing and letting the movements happen.
 The health benefits are similar to traditional yoga including an enhanced sense of well being, feeling loose and open in the joints, and feeling relaxed and more aware and settled in the body.
 It uses the same philosophy, science, and technology as asana, or yoga poses.
 That being said, there is a new found sense of awareness and aliveness that comes from being moved in ways you will rarely experience in typical massage.
-SomaVeda is typically done fully clothed on a floor mat.

 What can I expect in my SomaVeda® Thai Yoga Session